 Your gorgeous, affectionate, calm Mastiff will have grown a lot over five years.
 You can expect them to be truly massive both in weight and height– but also in heart.
 These dogs are very sweet and love nothing more than to be by your side.

 With regard to numbers, there’s a lot to consider.
-Male English Mastiffs will weigh anywhere between 160 to 230 pounds.
-Females are much smaller, weighing 120 to 170 pounds.
+A Male English Mastiff’s average weight ranges between 160 and 230 pounds.
+Females are much smaller, weighing 120 to 170 pounds on average.
 As for height, it’s a bit trickier.
 AKC standard doesn’t give a specific maximum height for full-grown Mastiffs.
-However, males stand at a minimum of 30 inches, and females are 27.5 inches tall.
+However, males stand a minimum of 30 inches, while female breed height standards start at 27.5 inches tall.

 We’ve put together two growth charts for the English Mastiff– one to track weight and one for height.
 This provides a quick and handy reference point when considering your dog’s growth.
 Just remember that the numbers we give are averages; your dog may fall outside these standards.